sura0027/sura0027.github.io/index.md

 ---

 ### Project 3: Robotic's Tester
--Evaluated and assessed robot's ability to perform certain tasks, such as picking up blocks and putting them in a separate blocks
+- Evaluated and assessed robot's ability to perform certain tasks, such as picking up blocks and putting them in a separate blocks
--Assisted with unit testing and implemented aspects of software development including testing and design
+- Assisted with unit testing and implemented aspects of software development including testing and design

 <!-- <img src="images/greenChoice.png" height="300" width="500"/><br/> -->
 [GitHub Repository](https://github.umn.edu/GDSC/greenchoice)